pranjalpadakannaya/llm_iam_policy_generation_cse543/README.md

 1) Log in and create an account on n8n.io
 2) Create a new workflow
-3) Import workflow and select the json present in this repo
+3) Import workflow and select the json present in this repo (iam-policy-evaluator.json)
+4) Create a lambda function on AWS with HTTP endpoint enabled and paste the contents of lambda_function.py
+5) In iam-policy-evaluator.json, modify credentials, API keys and HTTP endpoints to your specific values.
+(Currently it is only set to our values and you might need specific permissions to replicate it on your system)

 ### Methodology